MicrosoftDocs/SupportArticles-docs/Office/Client/excel-opens-blank.md

 ---
-title: Excel: How to Troubleshoot Excel opening blank when you double-click a file icon or file name
+title: How to Troubleshoot Excel opening blank when you double-click a file icon or file name
 description: Discusses that you see a blank screen when you try to open an Excel workbook by double-clicking its icon or file name.
 Provides multiple resolutions.
 author: simonxjx
 manager: willchen